 This Australia Bureau of Statistics estimates that half a million tonnes of leather and textiles were sent to landfill in 2010.
-If you do the maths on that, it is 23 kilograms per person, going to landfill.
+If you do the maths on that, it is about 23 kilograms* per person, going to landfill.
 It is unspecified, but possible that figure includes carpets and blankets.
 We need more information on that.
-This ABS graph suggests only 12% is being recovered – which presents the opportunity for textile recovery.
+This ABS graph suggests only 12% to 15% is being recovered – which presents the opportunity for textile recovery.

 *Australian Bureau of Statistics reports 501,000 tonnes of leather and textiles sent to landfill in 2009-10.
 The Australian population was 22 million in 2010, which averages out to 22.7kg per person.
 This figure may include carpets but that is not specified by the ABS.